 The pelican (1948) Johan van Berkel

 Since 31 in March 1948 stands on a brick base on the edge of the Kralingse forest a large white-gray bird; the pelican made by sculptor Johan van Berkel.
 The statue is made of sand-lime brick.
-The pelican sits with spread wings sits on her nest with young.
-The whole is shown figuratively, but somewhat stylized.
-The statue stands at the place where the Roman Catholic church was from 1650 to 1802.
-The pelican who picks himself in the chest to feed her young is a Christian theme.
+The pelican sits with spread wings on her nest with young.
+The whole is figurative, but somewhat stylized.
+The statue is located on the site where the Roman Catholic hidden church stood from 1650 to 1802.
+The pelican pecking itself in the breast to feed its young is a Christian theme.
 It is a biblical metaphor for Christ, who sacrificed himself for humanity.
-"For Catholic Kralingen a reminder of the revival of Roman Catholic worship in these areas, but also for all Kralingers a sign to reflect on the wonderful history of the village, which underwent to be more prosperous.. "
+“For Catholic Kralingen a reminder of the revival of Roman Catholic worship in these areas, but also for all Kralingers a sign to reflect on the wonderful history of the village, which underwent to be more prosperous.. "

 Johan van Berkel (1913-1956) was a Dutch sculptor.
 Between 1927 and 1937 he learned the art of sculpting in the evening classes at the Academy of Visual Arts and Technical Sciences in Rotterdam.
 He was a plasterer during the day and later taught at a technical school.
 He was described as a promising artist at the time, but he died at a relatively young age.